A Balrog in the Closet

 It was one of his tunics and riding cloaks that he had yet to grow into, the sleeve and hood having given the appearance of the creature his active imagination made him believe he had seen.

 Legolas watched as his father set the outfit on the chair near the window, beginning with folding the tunic neatly.
-Once he was finished folding the cloak as well, the king walked back into the closet and set them both on a high shelf before stepping out, shutting the door behind him for added precaution.
+Once he was finished folding the cloak as well, the king walked back into the closet and set them both on a high shelf before stepping out, shutting the door behind him as an added precaution.

-"Now," Thranduil continued, effortlessly scooping the small Legolas into his arms.
+"Now," Thranduil continued, effortlessly scooping the small prince into his arms.
 "Time to sleep."
 He walked over to the bed and set his son down against his pillows, covering him with the blankets before he kissed his head.
 "Pleasant dreams, ion-nín."

 Sighing, Thranduil leaned back into his son's room.
 "Yes, Legolas?"